pausan/migrate2gitlfs/README.md

 - ./cblack.git
 - ./cblack.git-config.json
+- ./cblack.git-clone
-- ./cblack.git-config.json
+- ./cblack.git-lfs

 Three repositories will be created.
-Speed and simplicity comes at a cost with this tool, you'll need 3x the space.
+Speed and simplicity comes at a cost with this tool, you'll need at most 3x the space (usually less).
 The original repo (which will remain untouched), the cloned repo, on which commits will be replayed, and the lfs repo, which is the final LFS repo with the rewritten history.

 ## Intro